Understand what mistakes job seekers make and the steps to avoid them. Don’t commit the same errors.

-It’s important for your job search success to know what mistakes job seekers make and steps to avoid them so you don’t commit the same errors.
-The way in which you approach your job hunt can determine how successful and speedy it is.
 If you approach it negatively, this will be reflected in your job search.
-When you approach your job search without any hope, it will come across when talking to potential employers and other contacts.
+When you approach your job search without hope, it will come across when talking to potential employers and other contacts.
 This will no doubt affect your rate of success in your job hunt.

-In order to make your job search easier, quicker, and more effective, it is wise to keep a positive attitude and follow some simple rules to help you along.
-To help you formulate those rules, these three common mistakes made by job seekers will help you to know what to avoid at all costs.
+To make your job search easier, quicker, and more effective, it is wise to keep a positive attitude and follow some simple rules to help you along.
+To help you formulate those rules, job seekers’ three common mistakes will help you know what to avoid at all costs.

 1. Waiting for your dream job to come to you: